-Students who qualify for a waiver of non-resident fees due to the Dream Act provisions and otherwise qualify are eligible to receive the BOG fee waiver effective January 1, 2013.

-- 1. College of the Redwood's Financial Aid Office considers the summer session a "trailer" for the academic year.
-If a student applies for a BOGW fee waiver for the summer session of 2015, the student is in effect applying for financial aid for the 2014-2015 academic year, not the 2015-2016 academic year. - 2.
-If a student wants to qualify for the BOGW fee waiver under Method A, the student must submit the BOGW fee waiver application with the appropriate supporting documentation.
-College of the Redwoods does not provide any other supplemental form for BOGW Method eligibility. - 3.
-A student who fails to register with selective service in accordance with the law (50 USC App 451 et seq.) may still receive a BOGW fee waiver at College of the Redwoods as long as they otherwise qualify for the program. - 4.
-If a student signs the BOG fee waiver application and reports a registered domestic partnership, College of the Redwoods does not require additional documentation to verify the student's status. - 5.
-If a student is independent only under the BOG fee waiver application criteria, College of the Redwoods accepts the information on the signed application without requiring any additional documentation.\ - 6.
-In order to qualify under Method A for the BOG fee waiver, College of the Redwoods accepts the following documentation: - a.
-TANF cash assistance the student must provide a current or previous month copy of their benefits and a letter from the county confirming that the student receives assistance during the time of application. - SSI/SSP the student must provide a current or previous month printout clearly stating their monthly benefits. - c.
-General Assistance the student must provide a current or previous month printout from the county confirming that the student will receive assistance during the period of time for which the student is requesting financial aid.
-Evidence of the student receiving food stamps or Medi-Cal is not enough. - 7.
-If a student requests an adjustment be made to the student's/family's income for Method B of the BOG fee waiver then the student must submit a FAFSA and request special condition consideration.
-Professional judgment is not used by College of the Redwoods for the BOG fee waiver application alone.
-Any consideration will be in the context of a broader determination of a student's eligibility for all types of financial assistance as provided for in Section 4.4.2 of the California Community Colleges Chancellor's Office Board of Governors Fee Waiver Program. - 8.
-If a student does not qualify for Method A or B and wishes to qualify under Method C, then a valid FAFSA must be processed, indicating a defined need of at least \$1,104. - 9.
-Title 5 of the California Code of Regulations requires documentation of those who are eligible for the BOG fee waiver program under Method B. College of the Redwoods requires all eligible students to self-certify their information and does not collect any additional documents unless conflicting information presents itself\. - 10.
-The BOG fee waiver is considered an award in the package of financial aid to cover the enrollment fees as assessed per the California Code of Education.
+- Students who qualify for a waiver of non-resident fees due to the Dream Act provisions and otherwise qualify are eligible to receive the CCP effective January 1, 2013. - If a student wants to qualify for the CCP under Method A, the student must submit the CCP application with the appropriate supporting documentation.
+College of the Redwoods does not provide any other supplemental form for CCP Method A eligibility. - A student who fails to register with selective service in accordance with the law (50 USC App 451 et seq.) may still receive a CCP at College of the Redwoods as long as they otherwise qualify for the program. - If a student signs the CCP application and reports a registered domestic partnership, College of the Redwoods does not require additional documentation to verify the student's status. - If a student is independent only under the CCP application criteria, College of the Redwoods accepts the information on the signed application without requiring any additional documentation.\ - In order to qualify under Method A for the CCP, College of the Redwoods accepts the following documentation: - TANF cash assistance the student must provide a current or previous month copy of their benefits and a letter from the county confirming that the student receives assistance during the time of application. - SSI/SSP the student must provide a current or previous month printout clearly stating their monthly benefits. - General Assistance the student must provide a current or previous month printout from the county confirming that the student will receive assistance during the period of time for which the student is requesting financial aid.
+Evidence of the student receiving food stamps or Medi-Cal is not enough. - If a student requests an adjustment be made to the student's/family's income for Method B of the CCP then the student must submit a FAFSA and request special condition consideration.
+Professional judgment is not used by College of the Redwoods for CCP awarding alone.
+Any consideration will be in the context of a broader determination of a student's eligibility for all types of financial assistance as provided for in Section 4.4.2 of the California Community Colleges Chancellor's Office Board of Governors Fee Waiver Program. - If a student does not qualify for Method A or B and wishes to qualify under Method C, then a valid FAFSA must be processed, indicating a defined need of at least \$1,104. - Title 5 of the California Code of Regulations requires documentation of those who are eligible for the CCP program under Method B. College of the Redwoods requires all eligible students to self-certify their information and does not collect any additional documents unless conflicting information presents itself\. - The CCP is considered an award in the package of financial aid to cover the enrollment fees as assessed per the California Code of Education.
 The amount listed by College of the Redwoods is currently \$552 per semester for eligible students.
-However this could change if the fees are increased by legislative action. - 11.
-Students must provide documentation demonstrating eligibility for the Dependents of Law Enforcement or Fire Suppression Personnel Fee Waiver.
+However this could change if the fees are increased by legislative action. - Students must provide documentation demonstrating eligibility for the Dependents of Law Enforcement or Fire Suppression Personnel Fee Waiver.
 College of the Redwoods requires a letter from the appropriate public agency indicating that the student is the surviving spouse, registered domestic partner or the child, natural or adopted, of a deceased person who met all of the requirements of Education Code Section 68120 (5.6.1).